xlladdins/xll/docs/Excel4MacrosA-D.md

 \=CUSTOM.UNDO("UndoMult", "\&Undo Times100")

-**Tip**   Use CUSTOM.UNDO directly after the macro functions you want to be able to repeat, because other macro functions following CUSTOM.UNDO might reset the Undo command.
+**Tip**&nbsp;&nbsp;&nbsp;Use CUSTOM.UNDO directly after the macro
+functions you want to be able to repeat, because other macro functions following CUSTOM.UNDO might reset the Undo command.

 **Related Function**

-CUSTOM.REPEAT   Specifies a macro to run to repeat a custom command
+CUSTOM.REPEAT&nbsp;&nbsp;&nbsp;Specifies a macro to run to repeat a custom command

 Return to [top](#A)